deeplearning4j/deeplearning4j/mnist-for-beginners.md

 ## Conclusion

 And there you have it!
-You’ve successfully trained a neural network to read hand-written digits with 97.1% accuracy.
+You should realize that you've successfully trained a neural network to achieve 97.1% accuracy with zero domain knowledge of computer vision.
 State-of-the-art performance is even better than that, and you can improve the model by adjusting the hyperparameters further.

 Compared to other frameworks, Deeplearning4j excels at the following.